Finite mixtures of matrix-variate Poisson-log normal distributions for three-way count data: Methods

-Here, $ \boldsymbol{\theta}_{jg}^{(k)}$ is the random sample simulated via ${\tt RStan}$ package for iterations $k = 1,\ldots, B$.
-As the values from initial iterations are discarded from further analysis to minimize bias, the number of iterations used for parameter estimation is $N$, where $N < B$.
-The E-step is carried out by conditioning on the current parameter estimates, hence the use of $(t)$ on parameters in \eqref{eqn:Ezig_chapter5}.
-The expected value of the complete-data log-likelihood is
+and $ \boldsymbol{\theta}_{ng}^{(f)}$ is a random sample simulated via the ${\tt RStan}$ package for iterations $f = 1,\ldots, B$.
+In the E-step, the expectation is taken conditional on the current parameter estimates; hence, the use of $(t)$ on parameters in \eqref{eqn:Ezig_chapter5}.
+As the values from initial iterations are discarded from further analysis to minimize bias, the number of iterations used for parameter estimation is $W$, where $W < B$.
+The conditional expected-value of the complete-data log-likelihood is { }where $C$ is a constant with respect to $\boldsymbol{M}_g$, $\boldsymbol{\Phi}_g$ and $\boldsymbol{\Omega}_g$, and $n_g^{(t)} = \sum_{n=1}^N z_{ng}^{(t)}$.
+During the M-step, the updates for the parameters are obtained as follows: {